ePages-de/epages-devportal/_posts/2018/2018-10-30-the-best-tools-to-implement-ux-concepts.md

 We give feedback, discuss details that are not defined, or come up with smaller issues that can be improved.
 Most of the discussions take place in meetings or directly at the developers' desk.

-Many of the tools that we have presented in our posts ["Useful tools for user research and UX groundwork"](/blog/ux-and-design/useful-ux-tools-for-research-and-groundwork/) and ["UX concepts made easy with the right tools"](/blog/ux-and-design/ux-concepts-made-easy-with-the-right-tools/) we do use during implementation as well; most importantly the mockups and interaction concepts in Confluence.
+Many of the tools that we have presented in our posts ["Useful tools for user research and UX groundwork"](/blog/ux-and-design/useful-ux-tools-for-research-and-groundwork/) and ["UX concepts made easy with the right tools"](/blog/ux-and-design/ux-concepts-made-easy-with-the-right-tools/) we do use during implementation as well; most importantly the wireframes and interaction concepts in Confluence.
 Our beloved whiteboard is also still there to define some nitty-gritty details.

 ## Getting user interface texts right